 The Godfather is an American cultural phenomenon that needs no explanation.
 (For all the people secretly bummed out that I won’t give an explanation, here: It’s an epic three film journey following the rise of a Mafia family in the United States from 1901 to 1979).

 There are differing opinions as to whether the first or the second part was the best.
-No one ever says it’s the third one.
-As this is primarily a sartorial blog, I can state that – sartorially – the third film was a failure.
-No one in that movie looked like 1979.
+(No one ever says it’s the third one.)

 In the first two films especially, costumes were a large indicator of the story.
 Much credit for this should be given to costume designer Theadora Van Runkle.
 When Michael is a proud Marine, he wears his uniform.
 When he is a college man looking for work, he wears a simple odd jacket, tie, and trousers.
 As he grows into the Don we have come to know, he wears expensive suits.
 Interestingly, Michael never wears a hat (aside from his USMC officer’s cap) until he becomes involved in the family.

 This post will focus on the first act of The Godfather, Part II, where Michael Corleone is holding court on the day of his son’s Communion.